thegoonies/thegoonies.github.io/_posts/2021-01-29-crowstrike-ctf-2021-portal.md

 > PROTECTIVE PENGUIN gained access to one of their victims through the victim's extranet authentication portals and we were asked to investigate.
 > Please download the Portal Code and see whether you can reproduce their means of initial access vector.
 We stood up a test instance of the authentication portal for you to validate against.

 The target for this challenge is located at https://authportal.challenges.adversary.zone:8880/cgi-bin/portal.cgi.
-By opening the Qemu image we can get retrieve the ELF64 file: `cgi-bin/portal.cgi`.
+By opening the Qemu image we can retrieve the ELF64 file: `cgi-bin/portal.cgi`.
 That "portal" is fairly basic, only asking for credentials.
 <!--more-->

 # Reversing the binary